 - The metadata provided for a specific metric key exists side-by-side with the metric timeseries itself.
 You can even create the metric metadata before you ingest datapoints for the first time.

 Metric metadata is fully configurable via API.
 For details, see Custom metric metadata.

 To configure metric metadata for custom metrics via the Dynatrace web UI

-- Go to Metrics.
+- In the Dynatrace menu, go to Metrics.